little-tesla/DiscoRedTRX/README.md

 This is a work in progress.

 Plese note that the code in this fork and the one from ted051 is not compatible with the version hosted by Pavel.
-Therefore follow the instructions below to install and update the base image to a working version.
+Therefore follow the instructions below to install and update the base image.
+Actually one needs to copy sdr-transceiver-emb.c to the RedPitaya and rebuild as described below.

 Currently the code running on the STM32 is untouched and has many bugs.
 Further known bugs are popcorn sound during reception depending on selected FFT type.